 Some lost pets are never found.
 Having an ID tag with your phone number is the fastest way your pet can be returned.
 An ID tag means that neighbours can return your pet quickly before it is hit by a car or vanishes further afield.
 For a lost pet like Merlin, a collar and ID tag with the correct phone number can be a lifesaver.
 Read Merlin’s story

-Identification is important even for indoor only pets – research found that 40% of lost cats were “indoor-only pets with no access to the outdoors” according to the owner.
+Identification is important even for indoor only pets – researchers found that 40% of lost cats were “indoor-only pets with no access to the outdoors” according to the owner.

 Research shows that most cats successfully wear collars and tolerate them better than their owners anticipated.
 The key is to regularly check the collar fits snuggly, so a paw or mouth cannot get accidently caught.